Renew an existing taxi driver’s licence

 If you have spent more than three months out of the country since your last application, you may be required to provide a Certificate of Good Conduct.

-When you receive your DBS disclosure, you must subscribe to the DBS Update Service within 28 days, as this is a condition of any licence granted.
+If you were unable to provide this at your appointment, and a new DBS application was made, when you receive your DBS disclosure you must subscribe to the DBS Update Service within 28 days, as this is a condition of any licence granted.
 You should then send us the original DBS disclosure (we recommend you send this by recorded or special delivery) so that we can complete the processing of your application.
 We will return this to you as soon as we have processed the document.

 If you have any questions please email firstname.lastname@example.org or call 01235 422556.